CNC Plastic Machining Services – Custom Machined Plastic Parts Manufacturer in China

 Plastic Thermoforming

-a manufacturing process used to form thin sheets of plastic into three-dimensional shapes by heating and molding the plastic material.
+A manufacturing process used to form thin sheets of plastic into three-dimensional shapes by heating and molding the plastic material.
 During the process, the plastic sheet is heated to a specific temperature until it becomes pliable, and then shaping it into the desired form using a mold.

 Sizes: max.
 1,600 mm (length), max.
 1,200 mm (width), max.
 30 mm (panel thickness)